 Over the years, the Group has initiated several marketing promotions, campaigns, activities and loyalty programs to increase our customer base and sustain the customer numbers in our outlets and retail boutiques.
-This year, online campaigns and e-commerce platforms became the predominant choice which helps customers make those product/brand choices.
+This year, online campaigns and ecommerce platforms became the predominant choice which helps customers make their product/brand choices.